MohamedRagabAbbas/AskSQL/README.md

 ---

 ## Dataset
 We used the **NSText2SQL** dataset, which combines text-to-SQL pairs from over 20 public sources.
-Steps included:
-- Data Cleaning
-- Pre-processing
-- Table Schema Augmentation
-- SQL Cleaning
-- Instruction Generation (using existing LLMs)

 The final dataset has about **290,000** text-to-SQL samples.
 <img src="assets/NS_dataset.png" width="900" height="600" >